Uzlopak/blog/case.md

 If you have a highly maintained package and a healthy community, it makes sense to use their packages.
 But we have here unmaintained packages and basically no progress in features.

-Also I want to be sure, that everything is under controle and doesnt have any side effects.
+Also I want to be sure, that everything is under control and doesn't have any side effects.
 So I tend to integrate the package.